 C.B.: Which social networks are you active on and how do you use them?

-I try to update Facebook, Twitter (@IntlStoneworks), LinkedIn and Google+ everyday.
+I try to update Facebook, Twitter (@IntlStoneworks), and LinkedIn every day.

 A picture of the making of our YouTube video.
 The crew is actually polishing the marble island in my kitchen.